 “I have no special talents.
 I am only passionately curious.” -Albert Einstein

 In a study with kindergarten students, Nature’s pediatric researchers found that encouraging curiosity in children and cultivating their eagerness to learn have a potential effect on their academic achievement at kindergarten age, specifically in reading and math skills.
 Their construct is consistent with some of the earliest descriptions of curiosity that say that it is a ‘passion for learning’ and speak of to the positive motivational drive for knowledge that underlies curiosity.
 Consistent findings have linked curiosity to the construct of intrinsic motivation.
 In light of this, there is theoretical support that says that promoting autonomy, feelings of competence, and connectedness can foster intrinsic motivation and, therefore, increase curiosity.

 Of course, early childhood is a time for high-vigilance and supervised exploration.
-This means that, as parents, the challenge is to provide a safe and supervised setting so your child can express his curiosity in a creative and healthy way.
+This means that, as parents, the challenge is to provide a safe and supervised setting so your child can express their curiosity in a creative and healthy way.

 How can we do this?
 Here are 10 ways to get you started!